-What is a Corporate Account: How it Works, Benefits & Tips
+What Is a Corporate Account: How it Works, Benefits & Tips

-What is a corporate account?
+what is a corporate account

 A corporate or company account refers to a bank account that’s opened in the name of a company.
 The account can receive business income and facilitate various business transactions.